ahmadjamalkta/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 starts transmitting, and the signal edge is propagating.
 When it reaches the farthest node, ``source2``, the signal is present on the entire scene, and the simulation speeds up.
-When ``source2`` starts transmitting, the simulation slows down again, despite that ``source1``'s signal is still present on the entire scene.
+When ``source2`` starts transmitting, the simulation slows down again, although ``source1``'s signal is still present on the entire scene.

 Generally, several signals being present at a receiving node doesn't